- Arts and Design»

 I did a Google search to find crafts using recyclables and objects in nature and found what I think is a nice variety of family style projects.
 All the crafts include a large picture and the site name.
 When you click the site name, you'll be taken directly to the directions for the craft project.

-To make a beautiful Indian corn candle like the one shown to the left, go to Better Homes and Gardens for the instructions.
+To make a beautiful Indian corn candle like the one shown to the left, go to Eddie Ross for the instructions.

 1. Pine Cone Spider